hectorandac/Intec-Scraping/README.md

-# IntecCL | INTEC Consumer Library
+# IntecCL | Intec scrapping library

-This is a non official library that allows an app to consume the data from INTEC University
+The purpose of this project is to serve as a client for the Intec University students to scrape their information out of the University Platform in a JSON format and use them in their oun applications.

 This library allows a developer to get data from INTEC Databases.